Pritom Saha

 Department of ECE, North South University

-• Explored deep learning techniques using synthetic data to address the scarcity of real-world data.
+• Explored deep learning techniques using synthetic data to address real-world data scarcity.

-• Developed and studied quantized models to achieve a reduced memory footprint and faster inference on CPU.
+• Developed and studied quantized models for reduced memory footprint and faster CPU inference.

 Department of ECE, North South University

-• Served as a teaching assistant for the Object-Oriented Programming course and the Microprocessor Interfacing & Embedded Systems course.
+• TA for Object-Oriented Programming and Microprocessor Interfacing & Embedded Systems courses.

 • Held weekly office hours and graded assignments.